BilalSubhani/CricketStadiumManagementSystem/README.md

-# Cricket Management System
+# Cricket Stadium Management System

-Welcome to the Cricket Management System repository!
+Welcome to the Cricket Stadium Management System repository!
 This project is designed to streamline the management of cricket board operations through a comprehensive web application.

 ## Features